Farming Across Cultures Communication Project

-There are an estimated 1,200 Latino farmworkers on our dairy farms in Vermont.
-The Farming Across Cultures Communication Project began in May of 2010 with an overall objective of increased communication, understanding, and training on farms with Latino employees.
-The FACCP works with producers, managers, and Latino Employees in the areas of work, health and the home.
-This website provides educational tools, resources, and links for farm owners and managers as well as their Latino employees.
+The Farming Across Cultures Communication Project (FACCP) began in Franklin County in May 2010 with an overall objective of increased communication, understanding, and training on farms with Latino employees, in the areas of work, health and the home.
+At the time, there were an estimated 1,200 Latino farmworkers on dairy farms in Vermont.

 Farming Across Cultures Communication Project